-NEW YORK (DTN) -- New York Mercantile Exchange oil futures settled higher this afternoon ahead of weekly inventory reports that are expected to show draws in petroleum stocks in the United States for the week-ended May 20.
+NEW YORK (DTN) -- Spot-month oil futures on the New York Mercantile Exchange settled higher Tuesday afternoon ahead of industry statistics that are expected to show petroleum stock draws in the United States.

-The American Petroleum Institute is set to release its weekly oil data at 4:30 PM ET, while the US Energy Information Administration will release its data at 10:30 AM ET Wednesday.
+The American Petroleum Institute will release its weekly oil data today at 4:30 PM ET while the Energy Information Administration is scheduled to release its own weekly statistics at 10:30 AM ET Wednesday.

 George Orwel can be reached at email@example.com

 © Copyright 2017 DTN/The Progressive Farmer.
 All rights reserved.